pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

 # TODO: STATUS OF PROJECT

+    completed so far:

+      using module pattern
+      able to get 12 random employees
+      able to extract basic info for each main employee directory displays employee basic info main employee directory follows mock-up styling
+      adjusted media-queries for RWD
+        all basic info and images appear "as designed" for all screen sizes

+    up next: Modal window, hover affect,

+    up next: toggle back and forth between employees when modal window open

+    up next: search/filter

-    bug: some city names are more than 1 word need to capitalize first letter of each word of multiple-word city name
+    fix bug: some city names are more than 1 word need to capitalize first letter of each word of multiple-word city name

-    Modal window, hover affect,

-    toggle back and forth between employees when modal window open

-    search/filter

-    promise.resolve and promise reject
+    fix bug: promise.resolve and promise reject
      to keep promise from logging fetch status to console

 # PHASE 1: Project Prep: COMPLETE